 What about Children and Personal Injury in Ireland?

 Children have two years from when they come of age in which to make a personal injury claim for compensation.
 Claims for compensation can still be made while they are minors, but the child has to be represented by a parent or guardian acting as their “next friend”.
 With the exception of the online application to the Injuries Board Ireland, the process for claiming is just the same as when an adult sustains a personal injury.
 Ireland, however, insists that all awards of compensation for children go before a court to be approved before payment is made.

 Because of the procedures involved and the potential for obstacles, over 90% of people who have sustained a personal injury in Ireland choose to use the services of a specialist personal injury claims solicitor.
 Solicitors are useful allies to have – particularly in the most serious cases, where an incorrectly completed application form to the Injuries Board Ireland could leave you severely under compensated, or an approach is made to you by an insurance company with an inadequate offer of compensation in return for early settlement.

 If you would like to find out more about how using a specialist personal injury claims solicitor can help when you have suffered a personal injury in Ireland please do not hesitate to call our free advice service on 1-800 989 999.
 This service will enable you to speak directly with an experienced personal injury claims solicitor, discuss the circumstances around your personal injury and determine if you have a claim for personal injury compensation which it is worth your while to pursue.
 The solicitor will be able to offer you practical and helpful advice, in complete confidentiality, and with no pressure on you to proceed with a claim once you have spoken with us.

-Our helpline is open 9.00am to 6.00pm weekdays, and if it is not a convenient time to speak with us right now, please leave your contact details in our call-back form below – indicating when would be a suitable time to call – and one of our helpful team will be back in touch.
+Our helpline is open 24 hours per day, 7 days per week, and if it is not a convenient time to speak with us right now, please leave your contact details in our call-back form below – indicating when would be a suitable time to call – and one of our helpful team will be back in touch.